 On the morning of September 6, 1919, Keeper William H. Curry departed Key West for the 110-mile return voyage back to Carysfort Reef, after having picked up supplies and official mail.
 On the night of September 8, Curry anchored in Boot Key Harbor, five miles north of Sombrero Key Lighthouse, as a hurricane was passing through the area.
-No further sign of the keeper was seen until his capsized craft was located several days later about twenty-five miles north of where he had anchored.
-It is presumed that during the night of September 8, the keeper's boat was driven into an arch in the Florida East Coast Bridge and overturned, leading to the drowning of the keeper.
+No further sign of the keeper was seen until his capsized craft, with its mast broken off, was located several days later about twenty-five miles north of where he had anchored.
+It is presumed that during the night of September 8, the keepers boat was driven into an arch in the Florida East Coast Bridge and overturned, leading to the drowning of the keeper.